 Rediscovering Medellin – A Look at Recent Data to Contextualize a Housing Market Boom

 Before starting this article, I only had one thing clear: Medellín is a very particular place.
 It has very good publicity and has a distinctive image among Colombian cities.
-I asked a friend who recently moved to Medellín why he would love to live there: “Beautiful people, great weather all year round and a solid industry”, those were his reasons for such an enthusiastic portrait of Medellín.
+I asked a friend who recently moved to Medellín why he would love to live there: “Beautiful people, great weather all year-round and solid industry”, those were his reasons for such an enthusiastic portrait of Medellín.
 Like many people, my perception of the city was shaped by the media portrayal of the time period, around 35 years ago, when the drug cartels ruled the city (and some even say, the country).
 We all know those gruesome stories of violence, but since then what has happened?
 I realized that I only had a historical memory of a place plagued with gigantic problems and now, when I was faced with a present image that gave me a reliable source, I couldn’t help but wonder “Am I missing something?”
 So I decided do some more research and find out what’s going on in the Medellin market.

 It didn’t take long for me to discover some basic facts:

 (2) They are pushing technology very hard and seem committed to riding the wave of growth in the business of artificial intelligence and tech startups.
 The current president recently inaugurated the Center for the Fourth Industrial Revolution in Medellín, an initiative affiliated with the World Economic Forum that seeks to revolutionize the public and private sectors.
+Medellin today brands itself as the Valle de Software.

 (3) Medellín is currently the main exporter of fabrics and textiles in Colombia, owning 53% of the market share that sells to the United States, Venezuela, Mexico and the EU.
 According to the National Department of Statistics, DANE, Medellín has been strong in almost every industry sector for over a decade and it seems like it’s only growing from there.